graves/awful_rustdocs/README.md

 - `callers` (if your pipeline includes it)

 These rows are read by Awful Rustdoc and grouped per file.

-> Note: Field comments are not read from the Nu output.
-For structs, the tool asks the LLM once with the struct body and references and receives inline field docs in a structured payload (see below).
-The patcher then inserts a /// line immediately above each field, aligned to the field’s indentation and placed above any field attributes.

 2. Augment context with [ast-grep](https://ast-grep.github.io/guide/quick-start.html)